MavMarvin/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This is a description of ALX low level programming - Pointers Arrays Strings
+This is a description of ALX low level programming - More Pointers Arrays Strings 1